sunil880018/realtime-quiz/readme.md

 # 🕹️ Realtime Quiz App

-A **Node.js + Socket.IO + MongoDB** powered multiplayer quiz application where users can join, answer questions in real-time, and compete for the highest score.
+A **Node.js + Socket.IO + MongoDB + Redis** powered multiplayer quiz application where users can join, answer questions in real-time, and compete for the highest score.

 ---